 Folks on our team have been reimbursed for two $100 American Airlines gift cards.

 Meghan on our team has used her credits for Delta gift cards.
 And both Harlan and Keith on our team got two $100 Southwest gift cards reimbursed.
 As far as I know, these are the only 3 airlines where this trick works.

 Let’s be completely straightforward, the Chase Sapphire Reserve® and The Platinum Card® from American Express each have significant annual fees.
 So this travel credit card combination is for power points travelers.
 Each card has awesome perks and point multipliers.
 We recommend these 2 cards for people who know they’ll make full use of the benefits.

 And this trick enables you to get the best of both credit cards at the same time.

 But if you’re relatively new to using travel credit card points or unsure how much you’ll travel — we strongly suggest starting with the Chase Sapphire Preferred® Card.
-While its trip delay insurance kicks in after 12 hours (instead of 6 hours with the Reserve), the Chase Sapphire Preferred® Card annual fee is $0 in year 1 with the card.
-So you can test it out risk-free.
+While its trip delay insurance kicks in after 12 hours (instead of 6 hours with the Reserve).

 Also, if you DO love it (like I do!) you always have the option to “upgrade” it to the Chase Sapphire Reserve later on.